Fairtrade Fortnight: Traidcraft

 Traidcraft exchange was set up on 1986 and enables poor producers in Africa and Asia to grow their businesses and find markets to engage effectively in trade – currently they manage 14 major projects that directly benefit around 350,000 and indirectly 1.4million.
 The organisation also lobbies governments and companies so that trade rules and market access for small organisations in the developing world can be improved, further helping people in poverty stricken areas.

 Recently Traidcraft has introduced the world’s first Fairtrade certified household cleaning range and is accredited as a living wage employer.
-To celebrate Fairtrade Fortnight you can save 20% of all Fairtrade Labelled products from Traidcraft.
+For Fairtrade Fortnight 2020 keep an eye out for some great offers on Traidcraft products.